Tahoe Truckee True

 Formerly Keep Squaw True

-The controversy began when KSL Capital Partners purchased Squaw Valley in 2010, citing the “great growth potential” of its new real estate asset, regardless of the region’s strained traffic infrastructure, Squaw Valley’s limited water supplies, or the area’s increasing fire danger.
+The controversy began when KSL Capital Partners purchased the resort formerly known as Squaw Valley in 2010, citing the “great growth potential” of its new real estate asset, regardless of the region’s strained traffic infrastructure, Olympic Valley’s limited water supplies, or the area’s increasing fire danger.

 In 2015, the private equity firm released its final proposed development plan, asking Placer County for 25 years worth of entitlements to transform Tahoe with a project of a size, scale, and scope the region has never seen.